Bake Play Smile

 Raspberry ice-cream cake drizzed with white ice magic and a pile of raspberries, Lindt Balls and mini meringues on top

-If you're after the perfect dessert for summer BBQs or Christmas feasts, then this Raspberry Meringue Ice-Cream Cake is exactly what you are looking for!!
+If you're after the perfect dessert for summer BBQs or Christmas gatherings, then this Raspberry Meringue Ice-Cream Cake is exactly what you are looking for!!

 Why You'll Love This Recipe